Twitter tops Wall Street revenue target, user growth slows

 Twitter added 13 million to 16 million users in each of the first three quarters of 2014 and was on track to hit a similar number in the current quarter, it said.
 That compares with a rise of about 4 million in the fourth quarter to 288 million monthly users as of Dec.
 31.

-Shares of Twitter, which initially slipped after the results were released on Thursday, rose in after-hours trade to $45.91 (30 pounds) from their closing price of $41.26.
+Shares of Twitter, which initially slipped after the results were released on Thursday, rose in after-hours trade to $45.91 from their closing price of $41.26.

 Twitter, which allows users to broadcast 140-character messages, is among the world's best known social media services, used by politicians, celebrities and activists.
 But the company has struggled to grow, raising questions about whether it can achieve the scale of Facebook, the world's No.1 social network with 1.39 billion users.